 Insurance like WCB-NS and out of province Workers Compensation Providers (Ontario, Alberta, BC) along with NIHB are government sponsored insurance programs.
 That is, paid for by the public sector and exist to provide resources for employees injured at their workplace, or to provide counselling services for persons of indigenous descent.

 Billing for Clinical Reports, Comprehensive File Requests and Letters of Support (or related)

 The below fee schedule outlines costs associated with the following:

 1) Sending a comprehensive client file (all notes, reports, relevant information) to a law firm, government agency/program or requesting party.
-(Minimum of $450 or clinician hourly rate) or $150 per hour thereafter.
+(Minimum of $480 or clinician hourly rate X 3 hours) on a per hour basis thereafter.

 We direct bill for:

 If you have any other insurance you will need to pay up front and submit the payment receipt for reimbursement to your insurance provider.